chriskrez/BrutusSSH/README.md

 ### Brutus SSH Bash Script

-There is also a simple bash script which takes as arguement the log file and prints in the console the most used usernames, the most common ips and countries.
+There is also a simple bash script which takes as arguement the log file and prints to the console the most used usernames, the most common ips and countries.